fat2020-tutorials/Situating-Knowledge-in-FAT/index.md

 ### Slides

-Slides for this tutorial will be uploaded soon.
+Slides for this tutorial will be available here soon.